Study at Whyalla

 UniSA’s Whyalla campus is South Australia's largest regional university campus and is a significant part of the Whyalla community.
 The campus is situated on a 22-hectare site in the heart of Whyalla's education and cultural precinct.
 It represents the major centre of tertiary education in rural and regional South Australia.

+As South Australia’s No.1 university for graduate careers* we’ll help take your knowledge and career to new levels.
 There are a broad range of programs available for study at the Whyalla campus, including Foundation Studies, Aboriginal Pathway Program, Early Childhood Education (Honours), Primary Education (Honours), Engineering (Honours) (Mechanical) *, Nursing and Social Work.

 Kick-start your career in health by gaining the skills and knowledge in an intimate learning environment and hands‑on experience under the guidance of experts in local health facilities.